 Similar to the art of tea-making, the tradition of tea-drinking evolved throughout the millennia in China.
 Thanks to the Buddhist monks, tea drinking spread to neighboring countries such as Japan during the Tang dynasty (618-907 A.D.).
 Learn more about the mystical origin of tea and Chinese tea culture.

-Did you know that steeping loose leaf tea using a teapot is a 700-year-old custom of China’s Ming dynasty?
-All because the Ming Emperor wanted loose leaf tea!
+Did you know that steeping tea with loose leaves in a teapot is a 700-year-old custom?
+All because the Ming Emperor of China wanted loose leaf tea!
 And who can blame him?

-Here are seven significant milestones of how the tea-drinking practice evolved in China, giving birth to Matcha and the Japanese Tea Ceremony.
+Here are seven significant milestones of how the tea-drinking practice evolved in China, giving birth to Matcha Green tea and the Japanese Tea Ceremony.

 Tea was discovered in ancient China by Shen Nong, who boiled the leaves into tonic as medicine.
 This tea-drinking practice continued for a few thousand years up to the Tang dynasty.

-In ancient China, tea was all in cake form.
-People ground tea cake pieces into powder and cook them with ginger, mint, scallions, citrus peel, etc. “Tea soup” was the desirable drink at the time.
+In ancient China, tea was compressed into cake form for ease of transportation and preservation.
+People ground tea cake pieces into powder and cooked them with ginger, mint, scallions, citrus peel, etc. “Tea soup” was the desirable drink at the time.

-In his book, Lu Yu illuminated “Cha Dao,” or The Way Of Tea, 茶道.
+In his book, Lu Yu illuminated CHA DAO or THE WAY OF TEA (茶道.)
 The ancient tea connoisseur treated tea drinking as an art form, infusing etiquette, aesthetics, and philosophy into tea drinking.
-Lu Yu introduced the holy nature of using pristine spring water, exquisite teaware and utensils, and the proper boiling temperature to make a perfect tea bowl.
+For example, Lu Yu introduced the holy nature of using pristine spring water, exquisite teaware and utensils, and the proper boiling temperature to make a perfect tea bowl.